 We identify our More Able Students using scaled scores stemming from their CAT and KS2 SATs results.
-In addition, departments are able to identify students as being talented in their specific area based on the department specific policies.
+In addition, departments are able to identify students as being talented in their specific area based on the department specific definitions.

 Our More Able Students’ procedure aims to encourage the following: